Othello

 And am not gifted with tenacity.

 The speech is a small structural masterpiece.
-Othello opens by addressing the Senate with the courtesies of a man who has earned his place at this table — "potent, grave, and reverend signiors," "approved good masters" — and then admits the charge plainly.
+Othello opens by addressing the Senate with the courtesies of a man who has earned his place at this table – "potent, grave, and reverend signiors," "approved good masters" – and then admits the charge plainly.
 He has married Desdemona; that is the offence; that is its full extent.
 The disclaimer that follows ("Rude am I in my speech") is its own small political weapon: a soldier's modesty that is itself the most polished kind of rhetoric.
 By the time he finishes telling the story of his courtship, the Duke has accepted his account and Brabantio has lost his case.
-The Othello of Act 1 is the figure Bradley named exactly: "by far the most romantic figure among Shakespeare's heroes," a man whose nobility is not just claimed but visibly demonstrated in the way he handles being publicly accused.
+The Othello of A1S3 is a figure of awe-inspiring dignity, the foreign general who has earned his place at the highest table in Venice and who, in this scene, demonstrates with every measured cadence why he belongs there.
 Everything that follows in the play is the dismantling of this figure.

 The Soldier Whose Occupation Is Gone

-By Act 3, Scene 3 — the temptation scene — the dismantling has begun.
+By A3S3 – the temptation scene – the dismantling has begun.
 Iago has worked on Othello for less than a single scene, and Othello, finding himself unable to dismiss the suspicion that has been planted, gives the speech that names what is actually being lost.

 Original